-Business leaders often talk about best practices for starting a business—but what about when it’s time to walk away and hand the reins over to the younger generation?
+Business leaders often talk about best practices for starting a business—but what about when it’s time to walk away and hand the family job shop over to the younger generation?

 I didn’t plan to create a legacy business.
 I started Brian’s Machine Shop in the basement of my home to make some extra money when our children were young.
 My wife, Glenda, worked outside of the home, so I ran machines and watched the kids during the day.

 Over the years, the company grew exponentially, and Glenda, along with two of our children, Tyrel and Ann, came to work with me.
 Now, Glenda and I are ready to retire, and Tyrel and Ann are taking over the shop.

 We learned so much while preparing to exit our business and pass the torch to the next generation, and I’m happy to share some of our takeaways with you.

 8 Tips to Transition the Family Job Shop to the Next Generation

 1. Don’t push the business on your kids

 Early on in my career, I worked for a small, family-run job shop where the owner continually argued with his son over the son’s lack of passion for the trade.